raspberrypilearning/cd-intermediate-scratch-sushi/en/step_2.md

 ## Using the Pen tool

-The project you're going to make relies on the **Pen** tool, which is controlled by blocks in the **Pen** group.
+The project you're going to make relies on the **Pen** tool.
 These blocks draw a line behind the centre of a sprite as it moves.
 You’re going to learn to use it now!

 + Open a new Scratch file, select the Scratch Cat sprite, and drag in a few of the blocks you’re familiar with from the Beginner Sushi Cards, until it looks like this: